BDehapiot/CENTURI_Tessier_Microglia/README.md

     conda env create -f environment.yml

-## Usage
+## Content
 This package contains two Python scripts.
-The first script, `extract.py`, enables you to manually select microglia and process it to investigate their dynamics.
-This imply multiple rounds of image registration to minimize movements due to the difficult image acquisition.
-The second script, `measure.py`,
+The first script, `extract.py`, is used to manually select microglia and process them to investigate their dynamics.
+This imply multiple rounds of image registration and processing to achieve the segmentation of microglia.
+Cellular dynamics is evaluated by calculating the percentage of binary pixels whose value changes between two consecutive timepoints.

+The second script, `measure.py`, is used to collect and format data from

 ## Dependencies
  - Python >= 3.9